CumulusNetworks/docs/content/guides/nvidia-air/Quick-Start.md

 ## Log into NVIDIA Air

 NVIDIA Air uses the same credentials as the NVIDIA developer forums for account access.
-When the login page appears, enter your email address (the one you already use for the forums or the one you intend to use to sign up) in the box and click **GET STARTED**:
+When the login page appears, enter your email address (the one you already use for the forums or the one you intend to use to sign up) in the box and click **Get Started**:

 {{<img src="/images/guides/nvidia-air/Login.png" width="800px">}}